ShaneSCalder/Privacy-Preserving-Blockchain-System/Contracts/ReadMeShareToken.md

 9. Reissue Shares

-   - **Description**: Allows the owner to reissue shares to a specific shareholder.
+   - Description: Allows the owner to reissue shares to a specific shareholder.

 ### Usage